linkerd/website/linkerd.io/content/2-edge/features/multicluster.md

 3. **Support for heterogeneous networks.** Since clusters can span clouds, VPCs, on-premises data centers, and combinations thereof, Linkerd does not introduce any L3/L4 requirements other than gateway connectivity.
+4. **Supports pod-to-pod communication.** When clusters share the same underlying network, Linkerd can be configured to [send traffic directly](#multi-cluster-for-flat-networks) to pods across cluster boundaries.
-4. **A unified model alongside in-cluster communication.** The same observability, reliability, and security features that Linkerd provides for in-cluster communication extend to cross-cluster communication.
+5. **A unified model alongside in-cluster communication.** The same observability, reliability, and security features that Linkerd provides for in-cluster communication extend to cross-cluster communication.